seanslma/maki/Python/Dask/Config.md

 ## worker
 - `distributed.worker.lifetime.duration  None`
-  The time (seconds) after creation to close the worker, like "1 hour".
+  The time (seconds) after creation to close the worker, like "1 hour".\
+  Can also have other units like "2 hours"
 - `distributed.worker.lifetime.stagger  0 seconds`
    Workers close with random variation time so not closed all at the same time.
 - `distributed.worker.lifetime.restart  False`